-- India has mountains to the north, which have an average height of about 6,000 metres.
+- India has mountains to the north, which has an average height of about 6,000 meters.

-- India also has a vast coastal area where the maximum elevation is about 30 metres.
+- India also has a vast coastal area where the maximum elevation is about 30 meters.

 - The Himalayas prevent the cold winds from Central Asia from entering the subcontinent.

 - It is because of these mountains that this sub continent experiences comparatively milder winters as compared to central Asia.